 In order to cleanse thoroughly, you will need a firm but soft bathing sponge, non-medicated soap, and plenty of warm water.
-Using antibacterial soaps is generally not recommended, because they have no significant advantage over ordinary soap in skin care, yet they can promote bacterial resistance to antibiotics.
+Using antibacterial soaps is generally not recommended, because they have no significant advantage over ordinary soap in skincare, yet they can promote bacterial resistance to antibiotics.

 How to "Wash up"

-- Wet the sponge and apply soap, then scrub the skin with firm, repetitive, circular motions, emphasizing areas where the eruptions commonly occur (you may use only your hands on your face—without the sponge).
-Do this over your whole body for about 3-5 minutes.
+- Wet the sponge and apply soap, then scrub the skin with firm, repetitive, circular motions, emphasizing areas where the eruptions commonly occur (you may use only your hands on the face—without the sponge).
+Do this over your whole body for about 3–5 minutes.

 - Rinse with warm water until no soap or lather is visible.
 Your hands should feel sticky on your skin once the soap is washed away.
 This is an indication that the grease and dirt are gone.
 The warm water helps to open the pores so that no excess oil remains.

 Acne can affect both men and women at any age, and in similar ways—physically and psychologically.
 It can shatter your body image and self-esteem.
 Revealing clothing will almost certainly be a no-go for both men and women.
 Many good remedies have been suggested, and many of them actually control the break-outs.
-The problem is that at times they can be costly or require rigorous lifestyle changes, yet the breakouts persist even when the correct treatment is performed.
+The problem is that at times, they can be costly or require rigorous lifestyle changes, yet the breakouts persist even when the correct treatment is performed.